cpp-modificadores-acceso

 protectedFrom the base class and derived classes.

-The public modifier allows the members of a class to be accessible from anywhere in the code.
-This is useful for defining the public interface of a class (i.e., the methods and attributes that other components can use to interact with it).
+The public modifier allows class members to be accessible from any part of the code.
+This is useful for defining a class’s public interface (i.e., the methods and attributes that other components can use to interact with it).

 #include <iostream>